Dyrits/WEB-DEVELOPMENT-CAREER-PATH/10 - Building Front-end Applications with React/Copycat/README.md

 ### Details | Comments
 Albeit this project has been made following specific instructions, differents scipts (CDN) have been used instead of the bundle provided by [code]cademy / PRO.
 The `export` and `import` syntax used with React is not being used in this project, the scripts being all loaded directly in the `index.html` file.
+Hooks have been used.

 ### Status
 Completed